US issues new Syria sanctions over rights abuses in prisons | DW | 28.07.2021

-The US Department of the Treasury has announced sanctions against eight individuals and 10 entities tied to the Syrian government and President Bashar Assad.
+Those targeted include an armed group that killed a Kurdish politician and eight individuals tied to the Syrian government and President Bashar Assad.

 The United States Department of the Treasury announced that it had issued new sanctions against eight individuals and 10 entities related to the war in Syria on Wednesday.